oseedamer91/jfrogTesting/README.md

 Here are the steps to run this code test
-- press green code icon , copy url
+- press green code button , copy url
 - create new folder locally

 # Command line #